-Toronto Hydro's health and safety performance is reviewed periodically by the Health and Safety Committee of the Board.
-In 2012, the Total Recordable Injury Frequency was reduced to 2.15 recordable injuries per 200,000 hours worked compared to 2.49 in 2011.
+Toronto Hydro's health and safety performance is reviewed periodically by the Human Resources Committee of the Board.
+In 2013, the Total Recordable Injury Frequency was 2.26 recordable injuries per 200,000 hours worked compared to 2.15 in 2012.

 LDC's legislated occupational health and safety requirements come under provincial jurisdiction exclusively and all legislated occupational health and safety reporting requirements are complied with.
-Management assurance that these requirements are met is accomplished by commissioning third party environmental compliance audits conducted in conformance with LDC's environmental health and safety audit plan.
+Management assurance that these requirements are met is accomplished by commissioning third party health and safety compliance audits conducted in conformance with LDC's environmental, health and safety audit plan.

 Toronto Hydro's occupational health and safety policies, programs and procedures are reviewed and approved by management.
-Quarterly updates are presented to the Board covering current occupational health and safety risks, performance, compliance audit findings, mitigation strategies and other occupational health and safety matters
+Quarterly updates are presented to the Board covering current occupational health and safety risks, performance, compliance audit findings, mitigation strategies and other occupational health and safety matters.